What is Hedged Equity?

 Remember, the amount of your portfolio you devote towards hedged equity should be significant enough to move the needle.
 If you only have 5% of hedged equity, that won’t likely change the overall risk or return profile of your portfolio.

-The investing landscape has been redefined—they face a dual dilemma in bond and stock markets.
+The investing landscape has been redefined—investors face a dual dilemma in bond and stock markets.
 Thus, investors should consider building a redefined portfolio.

 Comparing Hedged Equity Strategies